 You will use the find samples feature (highlighted below) to make subgroups:

-First, search for all the samples you want in one of your subgroups.
+First, search for all the patient's samples you want in one of your subgroups.
 Next, click the Filter + Subgroup menu and choose 'New subgroup column'.

 This will create a new column will be created with your subgroups.
-All the samples that matched your search term will be in one subgroup and all the samples that did not match your search term will in the other subgroup.
-The samples that matched your search term will be labeled as 'true' and those that did not will be labeled as 'false'.
+All the patient's samples that matched your search term will be in one subgroup and all the samples that did not match your search term will in the other subgroup.
+The patient's samples that matched your search term will be labeled as 'true' and those that did not will be labeled as 'false'.

 Type '(mis OR infra) OR C:>0.5' into the samples search bar.
 This will select samples that either have a missense or inframe deletion '(mis OR infra)', or where copy number variation (column C) is greater than 0.5.
 Note that I arbitrarily choose a cutoff of 0.5.